Family Activities in Nelson

 1. Ride the World’s Longest Flying Fox and Much More at Cable Bay Adventure Park

 An obvious go-to for family fun in Nelson is Cable Bay Adventure Park!
 Experience that famous New Zealand adrenaline on one of the rides like the Skywire Experience, suitable for kids over the height limit of 1.2m (3.9ft).
 The four-seater flying fox is the longest in the world soaring over the forest canopy!
 Kids can also learn how to shoot a longbow at the Archery Park, feed the eels, do family-friendly walks and play with the toy box at the cafe.
+Find out more about Cable Bay Adventure Park on Viator and Tripadvisor.

 Location: 194 Cable Bay Road, Hira, approximately 16km (10 miles) from Nelson city centre.